 Insuring a Classic Auto

-Items to consider when shopping for Classic Auto, Classic Car, Antique Car, Custom Auto or Classic Car Insurance.
+Valuable topics to consider when selecting an insurance company for your Classic Auto, Classic Car, Antique Car and Custom Auto.

-- How much liability insurance do you recommend?
+- How much liability insurance is recommended?
+Why?

-- If I am involved in an accident, will my insurance premium increase?
+- If involved in an accident, will my insurance premium increase?

 - Do you recommend custom parts and equipment (CPE) insurance for my particular car?